 Students who successfully complete four modules and the Peer Pitch by the prescribed due dates will earn the Three Minute Thesis: Communicating Research to Broad Audiences micro-credential.

-Advanced doctoral students who complete the Three Minute Thesis: Communicating Research to Broad Audiences micro-credential and participate in the 3MT competition can earn the Three Minute Thesis: Advanced Practitioner micro-credential in the spring semester.
+Advanced doctoral students who complete the Three Minute Thesis: Communicating Research to Broad Audiences micro-credential and participate in the 3MT competition can earn the Three Minute Thesis: Advanced Practitioner digital badge in the spring semester.